Banner image placeholder

 Curatorial Projects

-In addition to my work on permanent galleries and temporary exhibitions, I have extensive experience in collections research.
-During the 2021-2022 academic year, at Tufts University Art Galleries, I collaborated with Dina Deitsch, Director and Chief Curator, and Laura McDonald, Manager of Collections, to conduct research on the institution’s permanent collection of ancient Mediterranean art, including provenance studies.
-The collection spans geographic regions across the Mediterranean basin and covers a chronological range from the mid-fifth millennium BCE to the sixth century CE.
-As part of this research, I identified several objects that appear to be modern forgeries.
+My curatorial experience is complemented by extensive work in collections research.
+During the 2021–2022 academic year at Tufts University Art Galleries, I collaborated with curatorial and collections management staff to conduct research on the permanent collection of ancient Mediterranean art, with a particular focus on provenance.
+The collection spans regions across the Mediterranean and dates from the mid-fifth millennium BCE to the sixth century CE.
+As part of this work, I identified several objects that appear to be modern forgeries.

-In the summer of 2018, I served as the graduate curatorial intern for ancient art at the Princeton University Art Museum, where I worked closely with Michael Padgett, then Curator of Ancient Art, on the preparatory stages of a Corpus Vasorum Antiquorum (CVA) publication for the museum’s collection of Attic Red-Figure vases.
-As part of this project, I researched the pelikai in the collection and wrote the entries for these vessels in the CVA.
+Earlier, in the summer of 2018, I served as Graduate Curatorial Intern for Ancient Art at the Princeton University Art Museum.
+In this role, I worked on the preparatory stages of a Corpus Vasorum Antiquorum (CVA) publication for the museum’s collection of Attic red-figure vases.
+I conducted research on the pelikai in the collection and authored the corresponding catalogue entries.

 Share